Finding unavoidable colorful patterns in multicolored graphs: Infinite Balanced Graphs

 \begin{lemma}[Localization] Suppose $A\subseteq X$ has the $BP$.
 Then either $A$ is meagre or there exists a non-empty open subset $U$ on which $A$ is comeagre. \end{lemma}

-\begin{lemma}[Continuous Restriction] Let $X,Y$ be Polish spaces and $f: X\rightarrow Y$ Baire measureable.
-Then $f$ is continuous on some countable intersection of dense open sets. \end{lemma} Recall that using the axiom of choice, one can define graphs on real numbers that fail to have a continuum sized monochromatic clique.
-Galvin's theorem, stated below, allows us to find a monochromatic clique which is a Cantor set (which is in particular continuum sized), if all the color classes have the BP. \begin{theorem}[Galvin] Suppose $X$ is a perfect Polish space, and $[X]^2=P_0\cup...\cup P_i$ is a partition where each $P_i$ has the BP (as subsets of $X^2$).
-Then there is a Cantor set $C\subseteq X$ such that $[C]^2\subseteq P_i$ for some $i$. \end{theorem}
+\begin{lemma}[Continuous Restriction] Let $X,Y$ be Polish spaces and $f: X\rightarrow Y$ Baire measurable.
+Then $f$ is continuous on some countable intersection of dense open sets. \end{lemma} Recall that using the axiom of choice \cite{sier}, one can define graphs on real numbers that fail to have a continuum sized monochromatic clique.
+Galvin's theorem \cite{Galvin}, stated below, allows us to find a monochromatic clique which is a Cantor set (which is in particular continuum sized), if all the color classes have the BP.